liver cancer

 Here are a few questions to ask your doctor or medical team:

-• What stage of liver cancer do I have?
+• What type of liver cancer do I have?